ZenVega/disarray_desnarler_docs/How_to_flash.md

 ### Great! you finished soldering!

 ### so let's go ahead and flash some firmware onto your Desnarler!
-If you are in a workshop with us, we will help you and flash the first round with you, or you even got already flashed microcontrollers.
+If you are in a workshop with us, we will help you and flash the first round with you, or you even got an already flashed microcontroller.

-If you feel comfortable with the terminal and an IDE of your choice.
-This guide is for you.
+If you feel comfortable with the terminal and an IDE of your choice: This guide is for you.

 ![](./images/desnarler1.jpg)

 # Prepare: Install QMK

 This is just a quick recap.
-When you get stuck, check the official qmk documentation [here](https://docs.qmk.fm/newbs_getting_started)
+If you get stuck, check the official qmk documentation [here](https://docs.qmk.fm/newbs_getting_started)

 In order to get QMK installed on your system run
 ```bash